 More than a Museum - More of a Home

-The children at our Relief Center range in age from 6 to 20 years old.
+The children at our Relief Center range in age from 8 to 21 years old.
 They attend the public government school near the museum either during morning or afternoon sessions.
 When they are not in the public government school, they study in the 4 room school building we have built back behind the museum!
 We teach classes there as well to enhance the education the students receive.
 We have 2 Khmer teachers, an English language teacher, an art room, computer room, a library, and a playground.
 Once our children have graduated from high school, they are eligible to receive a university scholarship from us.
-As of 2016, we have 5 students that attend university in Siem Reap.
+As of 2018, we have 4 students that attend university in Siem Reap and Phnom Penh.

 The history of the Museum School goes back to when Aki Ra first started his original museum.
 He found child victims of landmines after the fall of the Khmer Rouge.
 It was then that he had the idea to bring home these children to raise as his own.
 Since then, we have added a lot to the program, i.e. creating the Relief Center, to enrich their lives.

-To help our kids out, we have created a Wish List for visitors who would like to bring along items or donate (for items) that can be found by clicking the link.
-Items we receive will be used either at the Relief Center or sent out to schools that are part of the Rural Village School Program (RSVP).
+To help our kids out, we have created a Wish List for visitors who would like to bring along items to donate that can be found here.
+Items we receive will be used either at the Relief Center or sent out to schools built by our sister NGO, the Rural School Village Program (RSVP).

 The Australian Project

-This project was set in motion in 2009 when 3 Australian couples (the Baillies, Selfs and McBrides), visited Vietnam and Cambodia.
+This project was set in motion in 2009 when three Australian couples (the Baillies, Selfs and McBrides), visited Vietnam and Cambodia.

 They decided they wanted to help the underprivileged, particularly children in the Indo-China area, that had been so badly affected by the Vietnam War and other conflicts.
 On a return trip in 2011 to Vietnam, Laos and Cambodia, the Aussie Group visited the Cambodia Landmine Museum and Relief Center near Siem Reap.
 They met our staff and the children who live at the Relief Center.
 The Aussie Group realized that this was the type of “goodwill” project they were looking to support.